-*Starting March 23, we are available for communication by email, contact us if you have a critical experiment as defined in the guidelines from the Office of Research*
+*Starting March 23, we are available for communication by email, contact us if you have a critical experiment as defined in the guidelines from the Office of Research* We are participating in the CDC Spheres Consortium.

 The Genomics High-Throughput Facility (GHTF) at the University of California, Irvine is a core research facility.
 We provide a variety of services ranging from quality checking DNA/RNA to library construction and sequencing.
 We offer several sequencing platforms from Illumina’s MiSeq, HiSeq4000, and NovaSeq to PacBio’s Sequel II System.
 Our services tab provides more information about the instruments and services offered at GHTF.